-Through the MISE Research Program, we provide mathematically motivated high school students the opportunity to do scientific research under the mentorship of world class professionals and graduate students.
+Through the MISE Research Program, we provide mathematically excellent high school students the opportunity to do scientific research under the mentorship of world-class professionals and graduate students.

-By engaging in the Research program, you’ll have the opportunity to solve real world social problems and participate in each phase of the research process- from developing research plans to conducting research, analysing data and presenting or publishing results.
+By engaging in the Research program, you will have the opportunity to solve real-world social problems and participate in each phase of the research process- from developing research plans to conducting research, analysing data and presenting results.

 - Computational Problem Solving.